cloudmesh/technologies/chapters/tech/opennebula.md

 | section  | IaaS Management from HPC to hypervisors |
 | keywords | IaaS Management from HPC to hypervisors |

-:o: grammar

-:o: for consitency use *italic* do thi in your other contributions also

-OpenNebula [:o: ref missing ] is an open source cloud OS platform mainly focuses on data center virtualization to build infrastructure as a service (IaaS) for private, public and hybrid clouds [@fa18-523-68-www-opennebula-concept] [@fa18-523-68-Moreno_Vozmediano-IaaS_Cloud:2012].
+OpenNebula [@www-opennebula] is an open source cloud OS platform mainly focuses on data center virtualization to build infrastructure as a service (IaaS) for private, public and hybrid clouds [@fa18-523-68-www-opennebula-concept] [@paper-opennebula].

-OpenNebula use monitoring, virtualization, storage, image, network, and authentication drivers to interact with the underlying technologies.
+OpenNebula uses monitoring, virtualization, storage, image, network, and authentication drivers to interact with the underlying technologies.
-OpenNebula's core parts described for :o: list here all the keywords.
+OpenNebula's core parts (VM, Network, Storage, image, information, federation, and service manager) are described below.

 The *VM manager* is responsible for creating, deploying, suspending and shutting down the VM.
 It uses Xen, KVM and VMware hypervisor drivers to perform these operations.
-It also has mechanisms to ensure high availability to detect crashes and auto-restarting in case of failure occurs.
+It also has mechanisms to ensure high availability to detect crashes and auto-restarting in case of a failure.

 The *network manager* is responsible for creating private networks to connect internal components and managing public IP pools to make front-end services